nicktehrany/website/website/content/IN4191 Notes/Lecture9.md

 ### The "Naive" RSA Signature

-Construct $d$ the same way as was done in RSA before, nad now senders sign a message by decrypting it and the receiver verifies the signature by encryption and obtains the message
+Construct $d$ the same way as was done in RSA before, now senders sign a message by decrypting it and the receiver verifies the signature by encryption and obtains the message

 $$\text{Signing: }s\leftarrow m^d\text{ mod }N$$